Macquarie Island Facts

 Macquarie Island Physical Description

-Though outstanding in many ways, Macquarie Island does not qualify as large.
-It also possesses a highly elongated shape.
-The site measures approximately 21 mi (34 km) in length and 2 mi (3.2 km) in width.
-Overall, that gives it an area of 47 sq mi (123 sq km).
+The attention-grabbing site measures approximately 21 mi (34 km) in length and 2 mi (3.2 km) in width.
+Overall, that gives the island a total area equaling roughly 47 sq mi (123 sq km).
+Further distinguishing it, the remote formation additionally possesses a highly elongated general shape.

 The majority of the amazing island has a generally flattened structure to it.
-The overall elevation of the marvelous spot measures roughly 800 ft (240 m).
-This does, of course, vary in some places.
+The overall elevation of the marvelous spot merely measures roughly 800 ft (240 m).
+This altitude does, of course, vary in some random places.
 Distinctively, this holds true right up to the shoreline in most places.

-At the shoreline, however, this situation changes quite rapidly.
-That’s because the coast of Macquarie Island drops off precipitously in most regions.
-But its wonders don’t simply stop there.
+At the shoreline, however, this situation changes extremely rapidly.
+That’s because the coast of Macquarie Island drops off precipitously in throughout most regions.
+But its many wonders don’t simply stop there.
 Impressively, even a few small glacial lakes dot the island in various locations.

 Macquarie Island Location, Formation, and Ecosystem

-The remarkable Macquarie Island formed in a remote corner of the globe.
-More precisely, it lies in a sub-antarctic region of the Southern Ocean.
+The remarkable Macquarie Island formed in an undeniably remote corner of the globe.
+More precisely, it lies within the confines of a sub-antarctic region of the Southern Ocean.
 Its exact coordinates place the island almost precisely between the continents of Australia and Antarctica.

-The island itself is just the exposed crest of this much larger structure.
+The island itself represents only the exposed crest of this much larger structure.
 The base of the astounding formation actually lies far below the waves.
 This lies at a depth of roughly 3.7 mi (6 km) beneath the surface of the ocean.
-This mainly, though not solely, consists of basalt.
+This mainly, though not just solely, consists of basalt.

-The majesty and importance of Macquarie Island dos not stop there, though.
-It’s also an important site for both flora and fauna.
-A total of at least 25 different species of birds use it for breeding purposes.
-For some of them, in fact, it’s the only site they use for that.
+The majesty and importance of Macquarie Island dos not simply stop there, though.
+It’s also a highly important site for both flora and fauna.
+A total of at least 25 different known species of birds use it for breeding purposes.
+For some of those, in fact, it’s the only site they use for that.

-Among the most notable birds breeding there are albatrosses and petrels.
+Among the most notable avians breeding in this spot are albatrosses and petrels.
 The most noted, though, consists of the awesome royal penguin.
-This location represents the only known breeding site for that species in the entire world.
+This location currently represents the only known breeding site for that species in the entire world.
 It also holds a small colony of fur seals.

-Its selection of native flora, though, remains somewhat smaller.
-For one, no native tree species are present.
+Its selection of native flora, though, remains somewhat smaller in size.
+For one, no native tree species appear on the site.
 It does boast other types of vegetation, though.
 These mainly include various grasses and mosses.
 The most remarkable exception to that is a native orchid.

 Features Sharing Its Region